 It’s a good practice to never have our faces buried in our phones, looking down or digging for things in our bags when we’re walking to and from our vehicles.
 I always scan the area for things that don’t look normal.

-In the event that you have to park at a rest stop, always use the buddy system.
-Non’t walk alone in the dark.
-Keep your keys in your hand with your key fob alarm readily available.
+In the event that you have to park at a rest stop or sketchy area, always use the buddy system.
+Never walk alone in the dark if you can avoid it.
+Keep your keys in your hand with your key fob or personal alarm readily available.

-If you encounter someone, always make eye contact.
-Try to remember at least two physical features such as facial scars, hair color, tattoos, height and weight, etc. In the event that you need to report to the authorities, giving a good description will help in the investigation in catching the perp.
+Anyone you encounter, always make eye contact with them.
+That let’s them know you’ve seen and identified them.
+Try to remember as many permanent physical features such as facial scars, hair color, tattoos, height and weight, etc. Also, get a visual snapshot of what they’re wearing.
+In the event that you need to report to the authorities, a good description will help in their investigation.

 If you have that gut feeling or just don’t feel comfortable, look for an out and leave immediately.
-Or, if something just doesn’t feel right as you’re approaching your RV or vehicle, pretend you’ve forgotten something and walk back to the store quickly.
-And stay near crowds because criminals and attackers don’t want attention.
+Or, if something just doesn’t feel right as you’re approaching your RV or vehicle, pretend you’ve forgotten something and walk back to the store or crowded area quickly.
+And of course, dial 911 and report what you saw.

 Also, it’s a good idea to check in with a close contact of where you’re staying.
-If you want to share your location with close family members or friends throughout your journey, take a look at these best location finding apps and GPS tracking apps.
+Share your location with close family members throughout your journey using one of these best location finding apps and GPS tracking apps.

 By all means though, share your travel plans and whereabouts with your closest family members but do it privately via private messaging or phone call.

-Do not post your exact location on social media
+Never post your exact location on social media until…

 I totally get that you want to share your cool adventures and amazing places you are at with the world but be cautious about giving your exact location and time.
-Wait until after you leave to share those beautiful views on social media.
 That just lets people know when you’re away from your RV, where your RV is and where you are.
 If you must, at least disable the the location services feature or checking in on Facebook, Instagram and Twitter.
-But keep your posts vague on exact locations.
+But always keep your posts vague on exact locations.
+Wait until after you leave the area to share those beautiful views on social media.

 We learned the hard way that posting exact locations and times on social media has the potential of a negative affect.
 A couple years ago, we shared a photo of our campsite on Facebook and Instagram with the campground name and location.
 Someone who saw our post decided to come for a visit at 9:30 pm.
 We had no idea who they were.
 Honestly, it was kind of unnerving.
 So now, we only post after we’ve left that location.